Meet the team

 Jenny Aston, FRCGP (Hon) Queen’s Nurse, ALPN, PG dip, BSc (hons), IP, Dip asthma, Dip A&E, Cert Diabetes, RCNT, RN, RCGP, ILS instructor.

-Jenny works 5 sessions a week as an Advanced Nurse Practitioner (ANP) in a large teaching practice just outside Cambridge.
-She works in a team of ANPs alongside General Practitioners, trainee GPs, alied health professionals and a team of nurses.
+Jenny worked 5 sessions a week as an Advanced Nurse Practitioner (ANP) in a large teaching practice just outside Cambridge until 2024.
+She worked in a team of ANPs alongside General Practitioners, trainee GPs, allied health professionals and a team of nurses.

-She sees patients virtually and face to face, assessing undifferentiated conditions and either treating or referring to specialists as necessary.
-She also manages patients with long -term medical conditions including hypertension and diabetes.
+She saw patients virtually and face to face, assessing undifferentiated conditions and either treating or referring to specialists as necessary.
+She also managed patients with long -term medical conditions including hypertension and diabetes.
 She has a real passion for person-centred health prevention.
-She runs training within the practice, for local clinicians as well as at National conferences.
+She ran training within the practice, for local clinicians as well as at National conferences.

-She is the AHP and nurse lead for the Training Hub and holds various national roles, sitting on NHS England’s Advanced Clinical Practice Group and the Eastern Region HEE General Practice Nurse Network.
-She also represents The Royal College of General Practitioners as their AHP and General Practice Nurse (GPN) Champion.
+She is the ACP Ambassador and Educator for the Training Hub and held various national roles, sitting on NHS England’s Advanced Clinical Practice Group and still attends Eastern Region General Practice Nurse Network and Advanced Practice network.
+She is the Royal College of General Practitioners AHP/Nurse representative.
 Her role is seeking to raise the profile of AHPs and GPNs and promote high quality training and development of these roles within primary care.

 Kelly Austin

-Kelly has been running group clinics for over three years.
-She joined ELC in 2022 and supports delivery of advanced facilitator and co-ordinator training, as well as advanced skills training for personalised care practitioners.
+Kelly has been running group clinics for over 6 years.
+She joined ELC in 2022 and supports delivery of advanced facilitator and co-ordinator training.

-Kelly has led the development of facilitation and group clinic co-ordination in Granta, a large GP practice with a list size of 45,0000 in Cambridgeshire since 2017.
-Kelly also leads the Wellbeing team, incorporating the additional personalised care roles and has sats on the Advisory Board of The National Association of Link Workers since 2018, and advises on national policy.
+Kelly has led the development of facilitation and group clinic co-ordination in Granta, a large PCN with a list size of 45,0000 in Cambridgeshire since 2017.
+Kelly also led the Wellbeing team, incorporating the additional personalised care roles and sat on the Advisory Board of The National Association of Link Workers, advising on national policy from 2018-2022.
+Kelly now holds an Integrated Neighbourhood Project Manager role in Cambridgeshire & Peterborough Integrated Care System.

 Kristi Adams